CoreyOliver/Wave_Release/checklist.md

         []shows number of units waved for historic data [] set up the loader data controller. the fetch works just need to pull the data

-[x] remove ship and tender date
-[]set up for component to add ship and tender dates in batch
-    [] table in batch header to update whatever is chosen [] update dates to show
-    [] set up batch edit function
-        []add each date to form?
-            []select one date and apply it to as many as we want?

-[] finish up the select function
-    [x] need to add the wave to the array if it doesn't already exist in it [] confirm that items are removed from toUpdate array [] set up so check list shows if its in the toUpdate array [] why is it pulling all of the items in to do out?

 clean up later: